pubnub/c/README.md

 		}
 	} while (1);

-See the provided examples for full error handling and more desriptive code.
+See the provided examples for more desriptive code.

 Installation
 ------------